Hrushi11/hrushi11-blogs/index.md

 ## Heights for AI

 These blogs are also available on hashnode, both of the blogs will be same with just some minor differnces.
+You might find some extra blogs here as they might be made in collaboration with other developers.
+Visit this [link](https://github.com/Hrushi11/Hrushi11.github.io) to know more about the same.

-[Heights For AI](https://heightsforai.hashnode.dev/).
+My Blogs on Hashnode - [Heights For AI](https://heightsforai.hashnode.dev/).